Indicators of financial self–sufficiency are a critical benchmark of a community’s well–being.

-Since 2000, both median household incomes and poverty rates in the region have held steady.
+Since 2000, median household incomes have declined while poverty rates have risen slightly in the region.
 The proportion of children receiving subsidized child care has been low, while the share of students eligible for free or reduced price lunches has grown.
 The percentage of individuals receiving the Earned Income Tax Credit has increased slightly.

 Regionally, median household income has declined similar to losses at the state and national levels.

-Poverty rates have remained steady in the region.
+Poverty rates have risen in the region since 2000.

-In 2010-14, about 11% of the region’s residents were living in poverty, slightly below the state (12%) and under national (16%) levels.
-Ulster and Orange had the highest poverty rates in the region at 13% and 12% respectively, followed by Dutchess with 9%.
+In 2011-15, about 12% of the region’s residents were living in poverty, below the state (16%) and national (15%) levels.
+Ulster and Orange had the highest poverty rates in the region both at 13%, followed by Dutchess with 9%.
 About 7% of seniors and 5% of veterans were living in poverty.

 A low percentage of children are receiving subsidized child care.